What Not to Plug Into a Smart Plug | Avoid Overloads and Fire Risk

 2. Understanding Wattage and Amperage Limits

 Before we discuss more devices you shouldn't use, you need to understand how electricity works.
-This knowledge helps you make smart decisions about what should you not plug into a smart plug.
+This knowledge helps you make smart decisions about which devices to keep off your smart plugs.
 Every electrical device has a power rating measured in watts (W) or amps (A).
 Your smart plug also has a maximum rating, usually 15 amps or 1,800 watts at 120 volts.

 The Math Behind Safe Usage